5 Steps To Put the Brakes on Backtalk

 Take a moment and switch places with your kids–would you be able to hold your tongue if you were told what to do all day?
 In the working world, it’s equivalent to working for a bossy micro-manager–it’s exhausting, frustrating, and most of all DISCOURAGING.

 If you spend the majority of your time ordering, correcting and directing your children, they are sure to be discouraged too.
 Instead, spend intentional time playing, listening, and engaging with them to proactively ward off the backtalk.

 By engaging more and ordering less, you’ll be amazed at how much more cooperative your children will be and how the backtalk will slowly diminish.

-Note: For Positive Parenting Solutions members, take the Parent Personality Assessment in Session 1 to discover how your personality priority affects your parenting style.
+Note: For Positive Parenting Solutions members, take the Parent Personality Assessment in Step 1 to discover how your personality priority affects your parenting style.

 3. Pay Attention